-- 1st week of semester intending to graduate- submit written intent to graduate and timeline to Academic Coordinator - Ensure all deadlines on timeline are met throughout final semester, students intending to graduate who determine that graduation during that semester is not possible, should immediately contact the Academic Coordinator with an updated intent to graduate and revised timeline. - Submit Application for Degree to the graduate school (see Graduate School Website for specific deadlines) - After final committee approval of thesis draft, approve defense date and time and obtain committee signatures on final exam scheduling form, contact Academic Coordinator to schedule a room for defense - Submit final exam scheduling form with all committee signatures to Department Chair along with a draft of thesis/dissertation containing your major advisor's signature_on the cover page, once signed submit original form to the Graduate School Programs office (see Graduate School website for specific deadlines and procedures) and submit a copy of the signed scheduling form to the Academic Coordinator - Conduct final exam, and turn in final copy of thesis/dissertation to Graduate School within 5 working days of defense, and also two hard copies to the CSS Academic Coordinator
+- 1st week of semester intending to graduate- submit written intent to graduate and timeline to Academic Coordinator - Ensure all deadlines on timeline are met throughout final semester, students intending to graduate who determine that graduation during that semester is not possible, should immediately contact the Academic Coordinator with an updated intent to graduate and revised timeline. - Submit Application for Degree to the graduate school (see Graduate School Website for specific deadlines). - After final committee approval of thesis draft, approve defense date and time and obtain committee signatures on final exam scheduling form, contact Academic Coordinator to schedule a room for defense.

+- A 'display' copy of the thesis/disssertation must also be submitted electronically to the Academic Coordinator (marshdj@wsu.edu) to load on the faculty Sharepoint site before the Department Chair will sign the final exam scheduling form. - Conduct final exam, and turn in final copy of thesis/dissertation to Graduate School within 5 working days of defense, and also two hard copies to the CSS Academic Coordinator.

 Note: It is the sole responsibility of the student to ensure that all deadlines set forth by the Graduate School are met.
-Dates and deadlines can be found for each semester on the Graduate School website at http://gradsch.wsu.edu Failure to follow the CSS Policies and Procedures or to meet the deadlines set forth by the Graduate School will result of delay in graduation date.
+Dates and deadlines can be found for each semester on the Graduate School website at http://gradsch.wsu.edu Failure to follow the CSS Policies and Procedures or to meet the deadlines set forth by the Graduate School will result in a delayed graduation date.